 Nevada Defensive Driving Insurance Discount Eligibility

 Nevada allows all drivers to receive a discount on auto insurance rates for completing defensive driving courses.
-Of course, it's still up to the individual insurance company to determine whether they will extend the discount or not, and many have specific eligibility rules.
-Some insurance companies will only offer defensive driving discounts to drivers with a clean driving record, or certain age groups like elderly drivers or new teenage drivers.
-However, it's possible for any driver in Nevada to qualify for discount eligibility.
+Of course, it’s still up to the individual insurance company to determine whether they will extend the discount or not, and many have specific eligibility rules.
+Some insurance companies will only offer defensive driving discounts to drivers with a clean driving record or certain age groups like elderly drivers or new teenage drivers.
+However, any driver in Nevada can qualify for discount eligibility.

 Insurance Defensive Driving Courses Available in Nevada